rust-lang/rust-wiki-backup/Note-guide-for-new-contributors.md

 The source is also littered with hundreds of comments marked with 'FIXME' and 'XXX'.
 In Rust, FIXME comments come with an issue number; sometimes these refer to issues that may be resolved easily.

+Another easy way to get involved is to participate in bug triage.
+Every week we send out lists of bugs to contributors along with instructions on how to move them forward.
+If you would like to participate email Brian at banderson@mozilla.com.

 If in doubt, ask on IRC.
 Somebody will surely have a task that needs to be done.

 ## Ideas for newbies